How to Lose 20 Pounds in 3 Months – Start Today!

-Being overweight or obese increases your risk of developing high blood pressure.
+Being overweight increases your risk of developing high blood pressure.

-Losing even 10 pounds can lower your blood pressure—and losing weight has the biggest effect on those who are overweight and already have hypertension.
+However, dropping even 10 pounds can lower your blood pressure—and losing weight has the most significant effect on those who are overweight or have hypertension.

-Take a look at this first graphic, an obesity map of the USA from the CDC:
+Take a look at this first graphic; it is an obesity map of the USA from the CDC:

-Now we understand why we are so focused on losing weight.
+Now you understand why you are so focused on losing weight.

-If you are a man over 45 , or a woman over 55, then you already have one risk factor for heart disease, the main killer of men and women in the United States.
+If you are a man over 45 or a woman over 55, you already have one risk factor for heart disease, the leading killer of men and women in the United States.

-This is why getting your weight under control is so critical.
+This risk factor is why getting your weight under control is so critical.

 Fear is a great motivator, and fear of all of the complications brought on by obesity is real.

-Now that you know some of the negative effects of excess weight, there is no reason to be despondent.
+However, now that you know some of the adverse effects of excess weight, there is no reason to be despondent!

-Small steps, new lifestyle habits, one after the other will bring you to your destination.
+Small steps, and new lifestyle habits, one after the other, will bring you to your destination.

-These small changes will result in a major transformation.
+These small changes will result in a significant transformation.

-Losing 20 pounds over the next 3 months is within the healthy guidelines of 1/2 – 2 pounds of weight loss per week.
+Losing 20 lbs over the next three or four months is within the guidelines for healthy weight loss – approximately 1/2 – 2 pounds per week.
+(National Academy of Sports Medicine)

 But, do not push yourself to lose more than a pound or two each week.

-As soon as you settle into this system, your body will work it’s magic and release the right amount of fat.
+As soon as you settle into these simple habits, your body will work its magic and release the right amount of fat.

-The first step is to establish a routine of 3 meals and at least one snack every day.
+The first step is to establish a routine of eating healthy meals three times a day and at least one snack.

-A foundation of consistent fat loss is having a regular meal pattern.
+The foundation of consistent fat loss is a regular meal pattern.

 Some people think that going low carb is the pillar of fat loss.

-Others think that starving themselves, such as intermittent fasting is the best way to lose weight.
+Others believe that starving themselves, such as intermittent fasting, is the best way to lose weight.